-Heavily-armed military border?
+Heavily armed military zone?
 Tourist attraction?
 Why not both!

 Here’s a closer shot of a South Korean soldier, guarding the door to North Korea.

 The South Korean guards seem pretty severe and intimidating — with round helmets and black sunglasses.
-According to this article in National Geographic, the guards are required to be at least 5’8 and have a black belt in martial arts.
+According to Wikipedia, the guards are required to be at least 5’8 and have a black belt in martial arts.
 No little guys defending the border.

 Which brings to mind the claim I once read that North Koreans, because of years of famine and deprivation, are on average almost half a foot shorter than their South Korean counterparts.
 I think I first read this in a Christopher Hitchens column, so I’ve always taken it with a grain of salt.
 But this Wall Street Journal article confirms at least some disparity in height — though less than Hitchens claimed.
 Here’s a picture of the North Korean guards.